Tank-ACiD/realterrain/README.md

 - allow for placement of buildings and other structures via .mts import
 - allow DEMs to tile according to standard naming conventions, or explicitly
 - allow output of heightmap and land cover to image files
+- admin priv for using the settings tool

 ### Changelog
 #### 0.0.3